sadanandpai/javascript-code-challenges/challenges/functions-challenges.md

 <br />

-#### Q9
-### Design an interface which limits the number of function calls by executing the function once for a given count of calls
+### Q. Design an interface which limits the number of function calls by executing the function once for a given count of calls

 - function forces a function run to for specific number of times in a given number of execution calls
 - The function is built to limit the number of times a function is called